-So, Prince William and Catherine (“Kate”) Middleton have been married at Westminster Abbey and their Royal Wedding Invitation List has become an historical document.
-Though not quite up there yet with Magna Carta or the Abdication Speech, it is revealing more for who is excluded from it than who made it to the “Wedding of the Decade”.
+So, Prince William and Catherine (Kate) Middleton got hitched at Westminster Abbey.
+Their Royal Wedding Invite List is now a historic document, though not quite up there with Magna Carta or the Abdication Speech.
+The names excluded from it reveals more than who made it to the “Wedding of the Decade”.

-In a somewhat parallel situation, former Etonian Boris Johnson, Conservative Mayor of London, was invited, but not his Labour predecessor, Ken Livingstone.
+In a parallel situation, Eton-educated Boris Johnson, Conservative Mayor of London, was invited, but not his Labour predecessor, Ken Livingstone.
 (To be honest, no one really expected Ken to get an invite, except maybe Ken.)
-There was enough room in the Abbey to include influential Tories William Hague, Theresa May, George Osborne, Ken Clarke, Jeremy Hunt and their spouses, all of whom received invitations.
+Nevertheless, there was enough room in the Abbey to include Tories William Hague, Theresa May, George Osborne, Ken Clarke, and Jeremy Hunt.
+And all their spouses.

 It’s all getting very 1980s, isn’t it?

 You can tell William and Kate never travel by proper train otherwise, they would have had to exclude Major merely on the grounds of his having privatised the railways in 2004.
 Surely being a Tory knight can’t be enough to erase that legacy?
 And if space was at a premium, maybe that’s why they couldn’t include any old riff-raff such as road-sweepers, dustmen and former Labour prime ministers, couldn’t Gordon Brown have been given Maggie’s vacant seat?

 Among the many (including 99.99% of Labour Party members) who didn’t make it onto the Royal Wedding invite list were Lady Diana’s friend Sarah Ferguson, The Obamas, and Mohamed Al-Fayed.
 When you think back to his connections with William’s late Mum, you’d have thought Mr Al-Fayad would have been a shoo-in.

 Just goes to show how wrong you can be.